Glittertind: Access

-Glittertind is easily accessible from Spiterstulen lodge in the west, by a climb of 1300 m, and from Glitterheim lodge in the east, by a climb of about 1000 m.
+Glittertind is accessible from Spiterstulen lodge in the west, by a climb of 1300 m, and from Glitterheim lodge in the east, by a climb of about 1000 m.
 The hike from Glitterheim is the easier, but Glitterheim is inside the Jotunheimen National Park and can therefore only be reached by foot.
-The summit hike is a very popular one, only surpassed in seasonal numbers by Galdhøpiggen, its western neighbor.
+The summit hike is a popular one, only surpassed in seasonal numbers by Galdhøpiggen, its western neighbor.

 The route across the glacier that crowns the summit is completely without crevasses, but on a hot summer day it might be a wet hike across the melting snow which covers the ice.
 Visitors might even experience that the meltwater blows up across the summit, leaving hikers soaked.
 The view is magnificent.
 East and southeast of Glittertind there are hardly any high peaks, and hence most of the northern and eastern parts of Innlandet can be seen.
 All famous photos of Glittertind are taken on the eastern flank slightly below the top.

 There used to be a cabin at the summit, but because of the impossibility of mooring it sufficiently, it was knocked down by a storm and landed on the Grjotbreen glacier, under the steep north wall of the summit.